tekknolagi/isdt/lecture-notes/3-bld.md

 have seen before:

 > (Note that I am using `-Os`, which indicates to GCC that it should try and
 > produce shorter code.
-It's not required; it's just for presentation.
+It's not required; it's just to make the assembly more human-readable.
 Also
 > note that I am using `-M intel` so that the syntax matches up with the
 > assembly listing above.
 This is also not required, and if you omit it,
 > `objdump` may give you assembly formatted with AT&amp;T syntax.
 The actual